bd-j/cetus/INSTALL.md

 7. command line syntax

 	This is what should go in the .pb scripts
+	Note that the ATLAS library that scipy uses to do the matrix inversions will throw assertion errors if if it is not run on the hyper queue.
+I think this is because ATLAS was compiled with that many processors available, and freaks out if it finds fewer

     1. `python bsfh.py --param_file  <param file>`
     2. `mpirun -np <np> python bsfh.py --param_file <param_file>`